salvakantero/DragonTet/Readme.txt

 PLAYER 1:

+Rotate piece:
+  Press <W>, the up arrow key, or joystick 1 up.

 Move piece left:
   Press <A>, the left arrow key, or joystick 1 left.

+Soft drop (faster descent):
+  Press <S>, the down arrow key, or joystick 1 down.

 Move piece right:
   Press <D>, the right arrow key, or joystick 1 right.

+PLAYER 2:

 Rotate piece:
-  Press <W>, the up arrow key, or joystick 1 up.
+  Press <I> or joystick 2 up.
-Soft drop (faster descent):
-  Press <S>, the down arrow key, or joystick 1 down.

-PLAYER 2:

 Move piece left:
   Press <J> or joystick 2 left.

+Soft drop (faster descent):
+  Press <K> or joystick 2 down.

 Move piece right:
   Press <L> or joystick 2 right.
-Rotate piece:
-  Press <I> or joystick 2 up.
-Soft drop (faster descent):
-  Press <K> or joystick 2 down.

 COMMON CONTROLS:

 Pause:
-  Press <H> to pause/resume the game.
+  Press <H> to pause.
+Any other key to continue.

 Cancel:
   Press <X> to exit the game at any time and return to the main menu.